ros2/design/contribute.md

 <img style="height: 50px;" src="/img/fork.png"/>

-Github will now go off and create a fork off this repository into your Github account.
+Github will now go off and create a fork of this repository into your Github account.
 Then you can clone your fork of the repository by running this command:

     git clone https://github.com/<your github username>/design.git